H\"older regularity for collapses of point vortices: Proof of Hölder regularity in bounded domains: Theorem .

-The proof of Theorem~\ref{thrm:bounded} is separated into two parts.
-We first study the distribution $P_t$ for all $t\in[0,T)$ and prove that it is convergent as $t\to T$.
-Second, we use this result to obtain the convergence of the position of the vortices.
+The proof of Theorem~\ref{thrm:bounded} is separated into three parts.
+We first study the distribution $P_t$ for all $t\in[0,T)$ and prove that it converges as $t\to T$.
+Secondly, we use this result to obtain the convergence of the position of the vortices that have an accumulation point inside $\Omega$.
+In the last part, we use this convergence result to prove the announced Hölder regularity results with arguments similar to the full plane case (Theorem~\ref{thrm:plane}).

-\subsubsection{Evolution in time of the studied distribution}
+\subsection{Evolution in time of the studied distribution}

 \begin{lemma} Let $\varphi$ be $\cC^\infty$ and compactly supported inside $\Omega$ and let $P_t$ be the distribution on $\Omega$ defined by~\eqref{def:P_t}.
 Then,

 where $supp(\varphi)$ is the support of $\varphi$ and where